zcattacz/PJON_wiki/Home.md

 |_____|   |____|________|________|____________|________|____|_________|_____|   |_____|
                                  |  RX INFO   |   TX INFO   |
 ```
-Thanks to this rule is not only possible to share a medium with neighbors, but also  network with them and enhance connectivity for free.
+Thanks to this rule is not only possible to share a medium with neighbours, but also network with them and enhance connectivity for free.

 ###License